Fast convergence rates for dose-response estimation

-They motivate their estimator as being based on an approximate first-order influence function, which can be calculated as the Gateaux derivative with respect to smooth deviations from the true data-generating distribution as these deviations approach a distribution with point-mass at $A = t$ (see their Section 4).
-This estimator still enjoys second order rates, but, it is not immediately clear how it adapts to different level of smoothness of $\theta(a)$.
-That is, their error rates may be of the form ``oracle + second-order terms" only in certain smoothness regimes of $\theta(a)$.
-This is in contrast to estimators based on regressing $\widehat\varphi(Z)$ on $A$, which would behave like an oracle, and thus adapt to the smoothness of $\theta(a)$, as long as the second-order remainder terms are negligible.
-Their analysis focuses on low-smoothness regimes; viewed as a function of $a$, they assume that the joint density of the observations is three-times continuously differentiable.
-Notice that this implies that both the outcome regression $a \mapsto \mu(a, x)$ and the conditional density $a \mapsto \pi(a \mid x)$ are three-times continuously differentiable.
+This estimator still enjoys second order rates, but it is less clear how it adapts to different levels of smoothnesss of $\theta_0(t)$.
+That is, their error rates may be of the form ``oracle + second-order terms'' only in certain smoothness regimes for $\theta_0(t)$.
+This is in contrast to estimators based on regressing $\widehat\varphi(Z)$ on $A$, which would behave like an oracle, and thus adapt to the smoothness of $\theta_0(t)$, as long as the second-order remainder terms are negligible.
+Their analysis focuses on low-smoothness regimes; viewed as a function of $a$, they assume that the joint density of the observations is three-times differentiable.
+Notice that this implies that both the outcome regression $a \mapsto \mu(a, x)$ and the conditional density $a \mapsto \pi(a \mid x)$ are three-times differentiable.
 In practice, however, it could be that $a \mapsto \mu(a, x)$ and thus the dose-response curve are smoother than $a \mapsto \pi(a \mid x)$.
 Our $m^{\text{th}}$-order estimator is an extension of \eqref{eq:colangelo} and appears to track the smoothness of the dose-response only in cases when this is no-greater than the smoothness of $a \mapsto \pi(a \mid x)$, which appears to be consistent with the results in \cite{colangelo2020double}.